Arjun-G-Ravi/AI-Notes/01_Machine Learning/00_Introduction/01_Some Introductory concepts.md

 # Uncertainty
 A stochastic process is one that is governed by chance or probability, rather than being deterministic or predictable.
 Many machine learning algorithms, such as stochastic gradient descent, involve stochastic processes to optimize model parameters.

-In many cases, we will not be able to perfectly predict the exact output given the input, due to lack of knowledge of the input-output mapping (this is called epistemic uncertainty or `model uncertainty`), and/or due to intrinsic (irreducible) stochasticity in the mapping (this is called aleatoric uncertainty or data uncertainty).
+In many cases, we will not be able to perfectly predict the exact output given the input, due to lack of knowledge of the input-output mapping (this is called epistemic uncertainty or `model uncertainty`), and/or due to intrinsic (irreducible) stochasticity in the mapping (this is called aleatoric uncertainty or `data uncertainty`).

 Representing uncertainty in our prediction can be important for various applications.
 So for many classification models, instead of returning the highest value output, we pass them through a softmax layer(which gives probability for each class).
-The inputs to softmax are called logits.
+The inputs to softmax are called `logits`.

 # Maximum Likelihood Estimation
 MLE is a statistical framework that assumes a specific probability distribution for the data, and the goal is to find the parameters that maximize the likelihood of observing the data.
 This framework is typically used in parametric statistics, where the underlying distribution is assumed to be known (e.g., normal, binomial, Poisson).
 Many ML model fall under this category.
 Some dont: